 There is documentation of things like Punishment methods of China, 64 bathing Ghats of Varanasi, almanacs, and human physiognomy charts.
 There are amusing things like microscopic writing with each letter formed by scores of word Shiva, coiled manuscripts, and cloth designs.
-It is not a huge museum, but a very interesting and a very well maintained, displayed and documented one.
+It is not a huge museum.
+But a very interesting and well maintained displayed and documented one.
 The bookshop of the library had the books only in Tamil and Marathi languages.

 There are 4 different tickets that you have to buy to see the different parts of the same Maratha Palace Tanjore complex.
 They are for a visit to the Museum, Serfoji Hall, Durbar Hall, and Saraswati museum.
 I hope authorities make it a single ticket to avoid hassles in figuring out what ticket applies where.

 On a lighter note, now I understand why a Maratha Rajnikanth rules the Tamil Heartland.